jywu20/Notes/Computer Science/scientific-lang/fortran-semantics.md

 as in general purpose languages.
-That's to say, whether the behavior of variables and arguments with these attributes in function calls and assignments can be captured by subtyping, implicit case, etc.
+That's to say, whether the behavior of variables and arguments with these attributes in function calls and assignments can be captured by subtyping, implicit type conversion, etc.
 The behaviors described below are exemplified in fortran-reference/array-passing.f90.

 It seems in a function call,
-the dummy variable will try its best to convert the it can be clearly seen in attempts to convert Fortran codes to C/C++ (like https://cci.lbl.gov/fable/) where we have
+the dummy variable will try its best to convert the input to the declared type.
+This semantics can be clearly seen in attempts to convert Fortran codes to C/C++ (like https://cci.lbl.gov/fable/) where we have
 ```C++